 The equity-bond correlation - the most important number you rarely think about (AON Hewitt, 2014)

 The stock-bond correlation is a vital assumption.
-For liability-sensitive investors it matters even more, as it describes how assets and liabilities will move relative to each other.
-This paper from AON Hewitt models correlations dynamically, to capture both the range of outcomes they can take and variation over time.
+AON Hewitt models correlations in this paper dynamically, in order to capture the range of outcomes they can take and their variation over time.